 The RVON Conn. menu is a list of connection offers from other intercoms.
-This menu allows the keypanel to dynamically select an intercom and port to which it connects.
+This menu allows the keypanel to dynamically select an intercom and port to which it will connect.

-To select the connection offer, do the following:
+To select the connection offer from the top level menu, do the following:

-- 1. Using the encoder knob on the KP-812, scroll to RVON Conn. - 2.
-Tap the encoder knob to select RVON Conn.
+- 1. Using the encoder knob, scroll to RVON Conn. - 2.
+Tap the encoder knob.
 The currently selected connection offer appears in the CWW window.
-If you have not previously selected the connection, none are displayed. - 3.
-Turn the encoder knob to scroll to the connection offer to which you want to connect. - Tap the encoder knob to select the connection.
+If you have not previously selected the connection, None appears. - 3.
+Using the encoder knob, scroll to the connection offer to which you want to connect. - Tap the encoder knob.
 The connection offer begins to flash indicating it has been selected. - 5.
 Press and hold the encoder knob to exit the menu.
-The keypanel is now connect to the select port.
+The keypanel now connects to the selected port.